 Methicillin—resistant staphylococcus aureus or MRSA

 Andrew studied chemistry at the University of Oxford before he went on to apply these skills to investigate how life works at a molecular level.
 During his PhD at the University of Cambridge, he focused on how nature makes the antibiotics we use to treat antibiotic-resistant infections including MRSA.
-In 2009, he moved to the MRC Laboratory of Molecular Biology as a Career Development Fellow; here, investigated how the machinery within the cells interacts to undertake basic processes including the replication of DNA.
-In 2013, Andrew moved to the Cambridge Institute where he built on these experiences to lead the experimental team of the Markowetz Lab with a focus on characterising the molecular interactions that drive cancer.
+In 2009, he moved to the MRC Laboratory of Molecular Biology as a Career Development Fellow; here he investigated how the machinery within cells interacts to enable basic processes including the replication of DNA.
+Then in 2013, Andrew moved to the Cambridge Institute where he built on these experiences to lead the experimental team of the Markowetz Lab with a focus on characterising the molecular interactions that drive cancer.

 CRUK Cambridge Institute